isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 "I see.
 Could you tell me your name and where you are from?"

 "From Ishikawa City.
 My name is Iha Toshio...",
 "Uh, Iha?
 That's your real name, right?
-Didn't you get a new name?"
+Didn't you get your new name?"

 "Oh, yes, I did," I said.

 "That's right.
 You will have to answer with your new name from now on."

-"Yes...I was told my name was Sekiguchi Susumu."
+"Yes...I was told my name will be Sekiguchi Susumu."

 "I see.
-You are Sekiguchi Susumu. ...from Ishikawa City, early in the morning....
+You are Sekiguchi Susumu. ----- from Ishikawa City, early in the morning....
 Are you not hungry?
 Eat this."

 He handed me a Sata Andagi with his fingerless hand.
 It stayed on my palm for a while.